wdporter/acim/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 next: T-1.V
 ---

-1.&emsp;The escape from darkness involves two stages: First, the recognition that darkness cannot hide.
+1. The escape from darkness involves two stages: First, the recognition that darkness cannot hide.
 ²This step usually entails fear.
 ³Second, the recognition that there is nothing you want to hide even if you could.
 ⁴This step brings escape from fear.